yolken/yolken-blog/articles/interview_prep.md

 ## Common question types

 During my most recent rounds of interviewing, there were some types of questions that came up again and again.
-If you're on the market, you may want to spend a little extra time to make sure you're comfortable with questions of these types.
+If you're on the market, you may want to spend some time making sure you're extra comfortable with questions of these types.

 ### Searching and/or exploring in a 2D grid